Q: Who do you serve?

 Q: Do you trade and hold my assets for me?

 A: While you grant FR Financial Advisors, LLC Limited Power of Attorney (LPOA) to execute transactions on your behalf, you remain in control of your assets.
-Accounts are held in your name at a quality custodian such as Schwab Institutional or First Mercantile.
+Accounts are held in your name at a quality custodian such as Schwab Institutional.

 Q: Describe your investment approach.